Summer Writing Camp 2020!

 Reluctant readers and writers take bigger risks and dare to engage when it doesn’t feel like an assignment.
-We work in the atmosphere where every child is engaged.
+We work in an atmosphere where every child is engaged.

-Okay, how about cost?
+What about the cost?

 *Write me with your interest and we’ll go from there!